ziyao233/limine/PROTOCOL.md

 Note: *This behaviour is deprecated and removed as of base protocol revision 1*

-For kernels requesting deprecated base revision 0, if the executable kernel file contains a `.limine_reqs` section, the bootloader will, instead of scanning the executable for requests, fetch the requests from a NULL-terminated array of pointers to the provided requests, contained inside said section.
+For executables requesting deprecated base revision 0, if the executable executable file contains a `.limine_reqs` section, the bootloader will, instead of scanning the executable for requests, fetch the requests from a NULL-terminated array of pointers to the provided requests, contained inside said section.

 ## Entry memory layout

-The protocol mandates kernels to load themselves at or above `0xffffffff80000000`.
-Lower half kernels are *not supported*.
-For relocatable kernels asking to be loaded at address 0, a minimum slide of `0xffffffff80000000` is applied.
+The protocol mandates executables to load themselves at or above `0xffffffff80000000`.
+Lower half executables are *not supported*.
+For relocatable executables asking to be loaded at address 0, a minimum slide of `0xffffffff80000000` is applied.

-At handoff, the kernel will be properly loaded and mapped with appropriate MMU permissions, as supervisor, at the requested virtual memory address (provided it is at or above `0xffffffff80000000`).
+At handoff, the executable will be properly loaded and mapped with appropriate MMU permissions, as supervisor, at the requested virtual memory address (provided it is at or above `0xffffffff80000000`).

-No specific physical memory placement is guaranteed, except that the loaded kernel image is guaranteed to be physically contiguous.
-In order to determine where the kernel is loaded in physical memory, see the Kernel Address feature below.
+No specific physical memory placement is guaranteed, except that the loaded executable image is guaranteed to be physically contiguous.
+In order to determine where the executable is loaded in physical memory, see the Executable Address feature below.

-Alongside the loaded kernel, the bootloader will set up memory mappings as such:
+Alongside the loaded executable, the bootloader will set up memory mappings as such:

 ```
  Base Physical Address |                               | Base Virtual Address